Respectful Daytime Visit

 Sources

-The best-known legend attached to the site is that of Lucy Pretty Eagle, a Sicangu Lakota girl who arrived at the school on November 14, 1883, at about age ten and died on May 9, 1884, after a single winter.
+The best-known legend attached to the site is that of Lucy Pretty Eagle (also recorded as "Take the Tail"), a Sicangu Lakota girl who arrived at the school on November 14, 1883, at about age sixteen and died on March 9, 1884, after less than four months.
 Over the decades a ghost story grew up around her: that her spirit haunted a campus building (often identified as the Coren Apartments), slamming doors, rocking beds, turning pictures to the wall, and tying shoelaces.
 A more disturbing version claimed she had been buried alive, supposedly inferred from a remark by a grieving parent.

 Researchers and Native community members have systematically debunked these claims.
 As documented by the Carlisle Indian School Digital Resource Center and reporting collected by the Cumberlink/Sentinel newspaper, the Coren building was never used as a girls' dormitory — it housed teachers — and there is no evidence supporting the live-burial story.
 The National Native American Boarding School Healing Coalition and Lakota descendants have publicly asked that Lucy be remembered as a child who died far from home, not as a Halloween ghost.